kouliping/en/SDK/PHP.md

     composer install

 You can also download the SDK source code yourself.
-The source code address is:[PhpSDK](https://github.com/jdcloud-api/jdcloud-sdk-php).
+The source code address is: [PhpSDK](https://github.com/jdcloud-api/jdcloud-sdk-php).

-With any of the problems in the SDK use, you are welcomed to communicate with the Github project[SDK Use Problem Feedback page](https://github.com/jdcloud-api/jdcloud-sdk-php/issues).
+With any of the problems in the SDK use, you are welcomed to communicate with the Github project [SDK Use Problem Feedback page](https://github.com/jdcloud-api/jdcloud-sdk-php/issues).

 Note: JD Cloud does not provide other downloading ways, please be sure to use the above-mentioned official download method!